XingMXTeam/frontend-newsletter/readme.md

 # The Best toolkits for front-end engineer

 > as a front-end engineer, i often collected some tools and resources.
-These tools may be helpful for others guys, so i lists here publicly.
+These tools may be helpful for others, so i lists here.

 Category | Link | Rate | Frequency | Comments
 ---------|----------|---------|---------|---------